apache/directory-fortress-commander/README.txt

 ___________________________________________________________________________________
 ###################################################################################
 README for Fortress Web Application Installation
-Last updated: February 5, 2015
+Last updated: February 10, 2015
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 0.
 Prerequisites for Fortress Web installation and usage
 ###################################################################################
 a.
-Internet access to retrieve source code from Apache Fortress Web GIT and binary dependencies from online Maven repo.
+Internet access to retrieve source code from Apache Fortress Rest GIT and binary dependencies from online Maven repo.

 b.
 Git installed to target machine.